AxlFullbuster/File-Rename/README.md

 with more complex features I suggest trying a different program.

 # Constraints
-- You cannot individual select a set amount of files to rename.
+- You cannot individualy select a set amount of files to rename.
 The program will add all of the files it can find in a given directory.
-- You cannot filter files to load by extension so I'd recommend organizing your folders to have only 1 type of extension.
+- You cannot filter files to load by extension, so I'd recommend organizing your folders to have only 1 type of extension.
 - I'd recommend to not play around with your file explorer while you are trying to rename programs.
 Such as deleting files that are already loaded and prepped to rename.
-You risking possibly overwriting a file with an unintended name.
+You risk possibly overwriting a file with an unintended name.

 # Compiling
 The program uses [CMake](https://cmake.org/) for compiling.
 Here is a simple example: